CarlosHPlata/notes-vault/3-Coding/Ai - Search problems.md

 # 📃 Search problems 19-06-2025

 ---
-A **Search Problem** is a formalized way to describe decission-making tasks in **Artificial Intelligence**. it frames a goal-oriented scenario as a traversal through a space of possible configurations (states) tat an intelligent [[Ai - The Role of the Agent in AI Search|Agent]] can reach through a series of valid actions.
+A **Search Problem** is a formalized way to describe decission-making tasks in **Artificial Intelligence**. it frames a goal-oriented scenario as a traversal through a space of possible configurations (states) that an intelligent [[Ai - The Role of the Agent in AI Search|Agent]] can reach through a series of valid actions.
 ## Core components
 A search problem consists of:
 - **Initial State** $S$: The starting configuration of the agent